dddrrreee/cs340lx-25aut/labs/10-bluetooth/README.md

 Step 1, find someone you get along with (alternatively, make a new friend).
 Step 2, decide who will actively establish the connection (whom I will call Alice) and who will accept it (naturally, Bob).

-Although Bluetooth provides a mechanism to discover devices by "advertising," we are going to take the lazy route of having Alice directly connecting to Bob using his BD_ADDR.
+Although Bluetooth provides a mechanism to discover devices by "advertising," we are going to take the lazy route of having Alice directly connect to Bob using his BD_ADDR.
 To do so, Bob has to listen for connections by enabling "page scanning."
 Alice then issues the command HCI_Create_Connection with Bob's BD_ADDR.
 Bob receives an event Connection Request containing Alice's BD_ADDR.